Longnü: Tale of the Southern Seas

 A single chapter in the Complete Tale of Avalokiteśvara and the Southern Seas (南海觀音全傳 (Nánhǎi Guānyīn Quánzhuàn)), a sixteenth century Ming dynasty novel is the first text that connects Longnü and Sudhana together as being acolytes of Avalokiteśvara.
-When the Dragon King's third son was out for swim in the sea in the form of a carp, he was captured by a fisherman.
+When the Eastern Sea Dragon King's third son was out for swim in the sea in the form of a carp, he was captured by a fisherman.
 Unable to transform into his dragon form due to being trapped on land, he was going to be sold and butchered at the local market.
 Once Avalokiteśvara learned of his predicament, she gave Shancai all her money and sent her disciple to buy him from the market and set him free.
 Because the carp was still alive hours after it was caught, this drew a large crowd and soon a bidding war started due to people believing that eating this fish would grant them immortality.
-Shancai was easily outbid and begged the fish seller to spare the life of the fish, but to no avail and earning the scorn of the people at the market.
+Shancai(Red Boy) was easily outbid and begged the fish seller to spare the life of the fish, but to no avail and earning the scorn of the people at the market.
 It was then that Avalokiteśvara projected her voice from far away saying, "A life should definitely belong to one who tries to save it, not one who tries to take it".
 The crowd realizing their mistake soon dispersed and Shancai was able to bring the carp back to Avalokiteśvara and return it to the sea.

-As a token of gratitude, the Dragon King asked Ao Guang to bring the "Pearl of Light", but his granddaughter volunteers to go in his father's place instead.
+As a token of gratitude, the Dragon King asked to bring the "Pearl of Light", but his daughter volunteers to go in his father's place instead to thank Avalokiteśvara for saving her brother.
 After offering the pearl to Avalokiteśvara, she decides to stay with her and become her disciple to learn the Buddhist Dharma.